-The experts of the BGHM deal with all issues concerning occupational safety and health at the design and operation of industrial robots and industrial robot systems.
+The experts of the BGHM will be pleased to answer all questions concerning occupational safety and health: including the planning and design stage to the operation of industrial robots and industrial robot systems.

 On conventional industrial robot systems, safeguards such as e. g. protective fences and light curtains, prevent the access of people to hazardous areas.
 Collaborative robot systems, however, represent a link between fully automated systems and manual workplaces.
 The fact that Smart Manufacturing tends towards smaller batch sizes, is one reason why collaborative robots are taking on greater significance.
 In an almost fenceless operation which is dependent on the type of collaboration, the robot can thus support workers on manual tasks.
 This relieves the worker which is of benefit to the company managers in the medium to long-term, since it results in less downtimes and an enhanced health situation of employees.